NEJLT/nejlt-website/content/home/intro.md

   * Speech and Multimodality
   * Summarization
   * Syntax: Tagging, Chunking and Parsing
-  * Works focused on Northern European languages are encouraged, but not afforded special treatment
+  * Works focusing on Northern European languages are encouraged, with the same requirements of excellence

+$~$

 * __Paper types:__ Six different kinds of paper submission